County of Santa Barbara

 $10,000.00 from One805, as follows: (4/5 Vote Required)

-a) Authorize the Santa Barbara County Fire Protection Department (Fire Department) to
+a) Authorize the Santa Barbara County Fire Protection Department (Fire Department) to accept a

-One805 of twenty-six (26) UESCOPE Video laryngoscope devices and associated
+twenty-six (26) UESCOPE Video laryngoscope devices and associated components for a total of

 b) Approve Budget Revision Request No. 0010936; and

-c) Determine that these activities are exempt from California Environmental Quality Act
+c) Determine that these activities are exempt from California Environmental Quality Act (CEQA)

-that there is no possibility that the activities may have a significant effect on the environment.
+no possibility that the activities may have a significant effect on the environment.

 BOARD OF SUPERVISORS